Trident Studios: Queen

-The history of the Sheffield brothers and Trident Studios is also linked to the early discovery and success of the rock band Queen.
+The history of the Sheffield brothers and Trident Studios is also linked to the early discovery and success of the rock band Smile, later known as Queen.
 In 1972, Trident Studios started two record production companies, one of which (Neptune Productions) initially signed three artists, Mark Ashton, Eugene Wallace and Queen.
 The agreements with the artists were for recording and publishing, but Queen had no management, so they insisted that Trident also take on that responsibility.
 Trident, initially reluctant, eventually agreed and Queen signed an agreement with Trident Recording, Publishing and Management, on 1 November 1972.

 The management at the time claimed the deal allowed the band full access to the studio's cutting edge facilities, and supported them by providing the best producers and engineers - so long as the foundations of the band's first album Queen were recorded 'off peak'.
 Roger Taylor later quoted these early off-peak studio hours as "gold dust".